RajHeer/Etch-a-Sketch/README.md

 ## About

 A project completed as part of The Odin Project.
-Original instruction are given [here] (https://www.theodinproject.com/lessons/foundations-etch-a-sketch).
+Original instruction are given [here](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).

 To play click [here](https://rajheer.github.io/Fill-a-Frame/).